-• What did we do last year to reduce the need to travel?
+What did we do in 2023/24 to reduce the need to travel?

 As a single site Board there is no requirement for travel across various sites.
-Currently the level of business travel within the Board has to be fully quantified.
-The difference pre and post Covid is significant in regards to travel.
-This is quantified by a 61% drop in travelling expenses in 2023 compared to 2019.
+Currently the level of business travel within the Board has reduced post Covid.
+This is quantified by a 61% drop in travelling expenses in 2023 compared to 2019, and then a further 14% this year.